chobolife/study_english/bread_barbershop/Season_1/07_Chippy_Customer.md

 - This is slander.
 Someone's just trying to bring us down.
 - Hey Wilk.
 Where'd you get that?
 - Oh this?
 The new hair salon across the street is giving away snacks.
 - It's...
 It's that nasty chip who came in here yesterday.
-He's the one behind all this I'm sure.
+He's the one behind all this, I'm sure.
 - The nerve!
 - Tired of expensive haircuts?
-Don't want to wait too long for that new, dude?
+Don't want to wait too long for that new do?
 Come on down the potato chip hair shop.
 - We're the fastest and cheapest shop this side of the bakery aisle.
 - Oh.
-- Every haircut just a buck in and out in 10 minutes.
+- Every haircut just a buck!
+In and out in 10 minutes.
 - I'll go check this out.
 - Master bread, I'm coming too.
 * * *